saltchicken/facefinder/README.md

 # Facer

 Facer is a Python-based facial recognition and analysis tool that uses deep learning to analyze images and videos, extract facial embeddings, and manage them in a PostgreSQL database.
-This project is ideal for building facial recognition systems for vidoos and images.

 ## Features